simbody/simbody/README.md

 All needed library dependencies are provided with the Simbody installation on Windows, including linear algebra and visualization dependencies.

 1. Download and install [Microsoft Visual Studio](http://www.visualstudio.com), version 2013 or higher.
-The “Community Edition” is free for “non-enterprise” use.
-The “Express” edition is another free option, in that case use *Visual Studio Express for Windows Desktop*.
+The "Community Edition" is free for "non-enterprise" use.
+The "Express" edition is another free option, in that case use *Visual Studio Express for Windows Desktop*.
 2. Download and install [CMake](http://www.cmake.org/download), version 2.8.6 or higher.
 3. (optional) If you want to build API documentation, download and install Doxygen, version 1.8.8 or higher.